EU-REST

 About the EU-REST study:

-The European Union Radiation, Education, Staffing & Training (EU-REST) study is a 24-month, European Commission-funded study, managed by the European Health and Digital Executive Agency (HaDEA), and was awarded to a consortium led by the European Society of Radiology (ESR) and consisting of the ESR, European Federation of Organisations for Medical Physics (EFOMP), European Federation of Radiographer Societies (EFRS), and European Society for Radiotherapy and Oncology (ESTRO) (with input from other stakeholders, including the European Association of Nuclear Medicine, EANM).
+The European Union Radiation, Education, Staffing & Training (EU-REST) study was a 24-month, European Commission-funded study, managed by the European Health and Digital Executive Agency (HaDEA), and was awarded to a consortium led by the European Society of Radiology (ESR) and consisting of the ESR, European Federation of Organisations for Medical Physics (EFOMP), European Federation of Radiographer Societies (EFRS), and European Society for Radiotherapy and Oncology (ESTRO) (with input from other stakeholders, including the European Association of Nuclear Medicine, EANM).